inasafe/inasafe/docs/reporting-standards.md

 ### Description

-Action checklists suitable for each hazard type and exposure element should be included in this section.
+Action checklists suitable for each hazard and exposure element should be included in this section.
 Each report should have an action checklist.
-These checklists include questions that should be asked in the event of a hazard occurring and should reflect the exposure type analysed and the results of the report.
+These checklists include questions that should be asked in the event of a hazard occurring and should reflect the exposure element analysed and the results of the report.
 The checklist should be sorted in the following order: general questions, hazard and exposure specific questions, questions related to minimum needs (if applicable) and questions regarding coordinators and